DataDog/documentation/content/logs/explorer/patterns.md

 {{< img src="logs/explorer/log_patterns.png" alt="Log Patterns" responsive="true" style="width:90%;">}}

-Sections of the logs that vary within the pattern are highlighted to quickly identify the variation across logs within a pattern.
+Sections of the logs that vary within the pattern are highlighted to help you quickly identify differences across log lines.

 ## Sample logs related to a pattern